-During the encounter, the pandas are fed one of their favorite treats: a nutritious biscuit.
-To feed the panda, this biscuit is put in a feeding stick that looks like bamboo.
+During the encounter, you get to feed the panda one of their favorite treats: a nutritious biscuit.
+To feed the panda, you put this biscuit in a feeding stick that looks like bamboo.
 This is so that no one has to put a finger inside the enclosure and have the bear mistake a finger for a biscuit.

 We stood about a foot away from the barrier and held the biscuit out to Lun Lun using the bamboo stick, and Lun Lun munched the biscuit right off the stick.
-We fed her two biscuits each this way, and it was all too short lived.
+We fed her two biscuits each this way, and I wish it could have lasted longer.
 I would happily have fed that bear for hours.

-Have you done a Zoo Atlanta Wild Encounter?
+Have you done a Zoo Atlanta Panda Bear Encounter?
 Let me know in the comments!